Why Design Prototyping Is the Key to Building Successful Digital Products

 Smooth Developer Handoff

 The transition from design to development is a critical point where many projects fail.
 High-fidelity prototypes are crucial here as they facilitate smoother handoffs and minimize misunderstandings.
+Delivering clear prototypes and comprehensive documentation to the development team is essential for ensuring alignment and efficiency.
 A well-constructed Hi-Fi prototype serves as a clear reference point, ensuring that engineering output matches the design intent and that the final product adheres to technical standards.

 The Dangers of Skipping Prototyping